yugabyte/yugabyte-db/docs/content/preview/reference/configuration/yb-tserver.md

 ### Network compression

-Use the following two gflags to configure RPC compression:
+Use the following two gflags to configure RPC compression.

 ##### --enable_stream_compression